mikprin/synopsys_safety_demo_gui/README.md

 Source are presented with `safety_demo_ctk_gui.py` with `SafetyDemoGui` class and `uart_handler` with `UartHandler`.

+# Known issues

+* If too many messages are recived to the board, UartHandler will split it into 2 readings and event line might be split in half.
+You can overcome this issue by not dfining `DEBUG_PRINTS` in `main.c` file of the firmware to limit the number of prints.
+* If you are using Windows, you might need to install [this](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads) driver to make the board work.

 # Regarding serial communication:

 Just some links for me: